 Typically, recessions are caused by similar factors.
 One example is an overheating of the economy following a prolonged period of economic growth leading to low unemployment and higher inflation.
 Another common cause is an asset price bubble, such as the rise and fall of dot.com stocks in 2000.
 An inversion of the yield curve on US Treasury bonds, when bonds due for repayment sooner offer higher yields than their longer-term counterparts, is also a common leading indicator of recession, often signalling a downturn to come in 12 to 24 months.

 However, some recessions are triggered by unexpected events, as is the case this time around.
 Such shocks can happen at any time of the business cycle, even when economies are expanding.
 The lockdown forced upon much of the world by Covid-19 is the perfect example of a recession driven by a shock that came completely out of the blue.

-How the stock market is affected
+How the stock market is affected by a recession?

 What does this mean for investors?
 Well, in the run-up to recession, it is almost always more risky assets that fall in value first.
 Stock markets – share prices – are usually hit hardest as investors flee to less risky assets.
 Note, however, that such sell-offs happen in advance of the recession, as investors respond to signals of what is to come.

 Moreover, stock markets have a habit of falling like a rock, but rising like a feather; typically, by the time the recessionary outlook is clear, it is too late to take action.
 In recessions caused by a shock, this is even more true, since there is less opportunity to see what lies ahead.

 For this reason, the best way for investors to respond to recession is often to think about where in equity markets they are invested – and to consider repositioning towards more defensive areas.